-The Vice Chairman of East Riding of Yorkshire Council is Councillor Caroline Fox and she will be accompanied on civic engagements by her son as Consort, Mr Robert Fox.
+The Vice Chairman of East Riding of Yorkshire Council is Councillor Margaret Chadwick and she will be accompanied on civic engagements by her Consort, Mr Chad Chadwick:

-Photograph of Vice Chairman and Consort (pdf 221kb opens in new window)
+Photograph of Vice Chairman and Consort (pdf 287kb opens in new window)

 A list of past chairmen of East Riding of Yorkshire Council can be viewed below:

 Past Chairmen of the Council (pdf 85kb opens in new window)

 Since its creation in 1996, East Riding of Yorkshire Council took the decision not to call their Civic Head a Mayor but decided upon the title of Chairman and, in that capacity, it is their duty to represent and promote East Riding of Yorkshire Council at all civic and ceremonial events as well as chairing council meetings.

 The Chairman attends a variety of events and functions within the East Riding of Yorkshire organised by businesses, churches, local organisations, parish and town councils and many other organisations throughout the county and further afield if there is an East Riding connection.
 The Chairman also attends events which are organised by council departments, such as opening of community homes, schools, youth clubs and museum exhibitions to name but a few.

 The position of Chairman is held by a councillor who is appointed at the council's annual general meeting held in May.
 The position is held for a period of one year and is apolitical.

 During their civic year, the Chairman may also choose to raise money for charity through fundraising events.